 Why demand patterns matter

-When bookings cluster, crews face reduced start-time options and less contingency between jobs.
-A delayed key handover or a long kerb-to-door carry can cascade into later arrivals for subsequent moves, especially where town-centre one-way routes or Medway bridge crossings limit rerouting.
-Flexibility—such as accepting earlier midweek starts—reopens parking choices, reduces loading distance, and restores buffer time to absorb minor snags without overruns.
+When bookings cluster, crews face fewer start-time options and less contingency between jobs.
+A delayed key handover or a long kerb-to-door carry can cascade into later arrivals, especially where town-centre one-way routes or Medway bridge crossings limit rerouting.
+Flexibility — such as accepting an earlier midweek start — reopens parking choices, reduces loading distance and restores buffer time to absorb minor snags without overruns.

 Typical Maidstone demand cycle